LoopKit/loopdocs/docs/nightscout/remote-overrides.md

         * You cannot enter your push notification information for Loop that you build yourself
         * You can choose another Nightscout option or use their service for Loop at an additional fee to get remote operation with released code
     * It is strongly recommended that you build Loop yourself

+!!! danger "Remote Builds"
+    There are several methods for building remotely for your family members (or even yourself).

+    * [LoopDocs: Github Build Actions](../build/build-select-dev.md#build-loop-dev-using-github-actions) (new with Loop-dev) allows you to build on a browser (no need for a Mac) and send Loop to your phone using TestFlight
+    * [Loop and Learn: Remote Build with Diawi](https://www.loopandlearn.org/remote-build/) allows you to save a build created by Xcode, store it in the cloud and then download and install on your phone later

+    Both of these remote options require this [Nightscout: Config Var](https://nightscout.github.io/nightscout/setup_variables/#nightscout-config-vars) to be added to Nightscout:

+    `LOOP_PUSH_SERVER_ENVIRONMENT` = `production`

+    Be aware that if you then return to building directly from Xcode, you must disable that config var from Nightscout and restart the server.

+    Note - this is covered in detail in Step 3 below when you [LoopDocs: Add APN Variables to Nightscout](#add-apn-variables-to-nightscout).

 !!! abstract "What you will need to do.."